neherlab/pangraph/docs/docs/pypangraph/t09-untangling-with-junctions.md

 - `"consensus"` (the default used above) keeps, for every pair of consecutive core blocks, the orientation seen in a **strict majority** of genomes.
 Minority rearrangements are dropped, so the synteny pinching points are smoothed out.
 - a **reference isolate name**, e.g. `scaffold="NZ_CP162433.1"`, uses that single genome's own core synteny as the backbone (useful when one assembly is your reference of record).
-- `"all"` keeps **every** junction — the union of all synteny variants seen across the dataset.
+- `"all"` keeps **every** junction -- the union of all synteny variants seen across the dataset.
 This reintroduces the alternative orderings that the consensus scaffold drops, so it is slightly more tangled, but loses no synteny variation.

 <details>
-    <summary>exporting every junction with <code>scaffold="all"</code></summary>
+    <summary>keeping synteny changes with <code>scaffold="all"</code></summary>

     ```python
     gfa_all, _ = junction_context_gfa(junctions, scaffold="all")
     gfa_all.write("staph_all.gfa")
     ```

-    For this graph `"all"` keeps 151 junctions versus the 143 of the consensus scaffold — the extra ones are the minority synteny rearrangements.
+    For this graph `"all"` keeps 151 junctions versus the 143 of the consensus scaffold -- the extra ones are the minority synteny rearrangements.

     ![junction-context GFA with scaffold="all" in Bandage](../assets/pp_t9_scaffold_all.png)

-    Here the core blocks are coloured by [minimal synteny unit](t04-core-synteny.md#core-genome-synteny): a change of colour along the backbone marks a **synteny breakpoint** — one of the rearrangements that the consensus scaffold smooths away.
+    Here the core blocks are coloured by [minimal synteny unit](t04-core-synteny.md#core-genome-synteny): a change of colour along the backbone marks a **synteny breakpoint** -- one of the rearrangements that the consensus scaffold smooths away.

 </details>